Michel Wahome joins Geonet and talks digital entrepreneurship

 21 March 2017 0

 This report is based on a three-year investigation conducted by researchers from the Oxford Internet Institute (OII) at the University of Oxford and the Gordon Institute of Business Science (GIBS) at the University of Pretoria.
 Online gig work is becoming increasingly important to workers living in low- and middle-income countries.
-Our multi-year and multi-method research… Read More »
+Our multi-year and multi-method research… Read More: New report: ‘The Risks and Rewards of Online Gig Work… »